spookylukey/django-paypal/README.md

 Using PayPal Payments Pro
 -------------------------

 PayPal Payments Pro is the more awesome version of PayPal that lets you accept payments on your site.
 Note that PayPal Pro uses a lot of the code from `paypal.standard` so you'll need to include both apps.
 Specifically IPN is still used for payment confirmation.
+There is a fairly good [explanation of the WPP basics on the PayPal Forums](http://www.pdncommunity.com/pdn/board/message?board.id=wppro&thread.id=192).

-1. Edit `settings.py` and add  `paypal.standard` and `paypal.pro` to your `INSTALLED_APPS`:
+1. Edit `settings.py` and add  `paypal.standard` and `paypal.pro` to your `INSTALLED_APPS`, also set your PayPal settings:

         # settings.py
         ...
         INSTALLED_APPS = (... 'paypal.standard', 'paypal.pro', ...)
+        PAYPAL_TEST = True         # Start in Testing Mode
+        PAYPAL_WPP_USER = ???      # Get from PayPal website!
+        PAYPAL_WPP_PASSWORD = ???
+        PAYPAL_WPP_SIGNATURE = ???

 1. Write a view wrapper for `paypal.pro.views.PayPalPro` and add it to your `urls.py`: